kibuchijw/alx-higher_level_programming/0x10-python-network_0/README.md

     * You have to use `curl`
 ### 2. cURL Method
 * A Bash script that sends a `DELETE` request to the the URL passed as the first argument and displays the body of the response
     * You have to use `curl`
+### 3. cURL only methods
+* A Bash script that takes in a URL and displays all HTTP methods the server will accept
+    * You have to use `curl`